 In January 1899 their partnership was terminated when Child was appointed Assistant Chief Engineer for the Northwest Government at Regina.
 He worked there for three years, and in 1902 moved to Lethbridge to supervise the Northwest Irrigation project.
 In 1903 he joined the C.P.R. as Divisional Engineer and in 1907 moved to British Columbia to lay out irrigation works for the railway.
-In early 1909 he accepted the appointment as City Engineer for Calgary and held that position until late 1913, but no references to his professional activity can be found after this date.
-He returned to England after WWII, and died at Bromyard, Herefordshire on 8 July 1926 (inf.
+In early 1909 he accepted the appointment as City Engineer for Calgary and held that position until late 1913, but no references to his professional activity have been found after this date.
+He returned to England after WW1, and died at Bromyard, Herefordshire on 8 July 1926 (obituary, Calgary Albertan, 12 July 1926, 3; inf.
 England & Wales, National Probate Calendar - Index of Wills & Administrations for 1927; biography and portrait of James T. Child in the Contract Record [Toronto], xxiii, 18 May 1910, 52; biography in NAC, MG 28, I 277, Vol. 2, Canadian Society of Civil Engineers, membership application form dated 27 July 1901).

 HULL BROTHERS BLOCK, Stephen Avenue at McTavish Street, with stores, bank, concert hall and theatre, 1890 (Calgary Daily Herald, 17 Jan.
 1890, 4)